dedoc/scramble/docs/usage/response.md

 ## Arbitrary responses

-If nothing from above works, and something custom needed, you can use PhpStan PhpDoc format and document return type of the method:
+If nothing from above works, and you need something custom, you can use PhpStan's type documenting format and document response type of the endpoint using `@response` PhpDoc tag.

 ```php
 use Illuminate\Http\Resources\Json\AnonymousResourceCollection;